Golf Club Loft, Lie, and Shaft Flex Explained

 Here is the basic rule: the higher the loft, the higher and shorter the shot.
 Lower loft means more distance but a lower ball flight.

 That relationship is why a full set of 14 clubs covers a wide range of distances.
 Each club steps down in loft by a few degrees, which drops the carry distance by roughly 10 to 15 yards per club for an average golfer.
-The gaps are designed to work as a system.
+The gaps are designed to work as a system, not as 14 unrelated tools.

 Standard Loft Ranges by Club Type